Definition of Capital Expenditure

 - Diversification: Certain expenses are made to diversify the business into new product lines and fields for multiple achievements.

 - Strategic Investments: Expenses such as land, property, etc., are caused due to strategic investment decisions.
-That will surely reap the benefit in either way.
+That will surely reap the benefit either way.

 Challenges of Capital Expenditure